-- The “My Family is the Reason” No: “Thanks so much for the invite, but that’s the day of my son’s soccer game, and I never miss those.”
-(Consider hiring a coach or therapist to help you get clarity here.)
+- The “My Family is the Reason” No: “Thanks so much for the invite, but that’s the day of my nephew’s birthday party.

 - The “I Know Someone Else” No: “I just don’t have time right now.
-Let me recommend someone who may be able to help you.”
+May I recommend someone who may be able to help you?”